Total Credits: 9 including 9 Advance Credits

 - Jessica Broome, Founder, Southpaw Insights and QRCA member since 2012

-Marta Villanueva, President of NuThinking Inc., is a bilingual/bicultural qualitative strategist with nearly 20 years of experience in moderating and facilitating meetings across most major industries, various participant types, sensitive/complex challenges, and in various locations (U.S. and Latin America).
+Marta Villanueva, President of NuThinking Inc., is a bilingual/bicultural qualitative strategist with 20 years’ experience in moderating and facilitating meetings across most major industries, various participant types, sensitive/complex challenges, and in various locations (U.S. and Latin America).
 She has a proven track record advising Top 100 clients.
 Marta is passionate about empowering leaders with the insights and strategies to communicate in a relevant way.
 She holds a master’s degree with emphasis on Creative Problem Solving from the State University of New York.
-Marta is a creative thinker, grounded in marketing who gets more from consumers.
-She has served QRCA in many roles, most recently Co-Chairing the first ever 2021 QRCA Virtual Conference.
-Marta is the QRCA 2015 Maryanne Pflug Award Winner.https://www.linkedin.com/in/martavillanueva/
+Marta is a creative thinker, grounded in marketing, who gets more from consumers.
+She has served QRCA in many roles, most recently Co-Chairing the first ever 2021 QRCA Virtual conference.
+She was the featured opening speaker for the QRCA 2022 conference.
+Marta is a QRCA 2015 Maryanne Pflug Award Winner.
+See her LinkedIn page here.

 |Tom Rich is one of the most respected practitioners in the field of qualitative research.
 Since founding his business in 1996, he has conducted thousands of in-person and online interactions for clients in nearly every industry.
 Drawing on his many years in brand management, Tom takes an approach to his clients’ research needs that is simultaneously creative, strategic and pragmatic.
 A recognized expert on the application of analytical models to market research, Tom is a frequent and sought-after speaker at industry events.
 Tom boasts an extensive background in brand strategy, consumer behavior and shopper insights -- skills he developed while working for companies that include Nabisco and Unilever.
 This background gives Tom a unique skill set among qualitative practitioners and allows him to structure approaches around the tactical and strategic decisions that will be made as a result of the research.
 Tom received a bachelor's degree in English from the University of Pennsylvania and a master's degree in business administration from the Amos Tuck School of Business Administration at Dartmouth College.
 He received his qualitative research training from Burke institute, is a member of The Insights Association and a member and past President of the Qualitative Research Consultants Association.|